 It was a curious jaunt to Sarajevo.
 After a long day sweating in the hostel garden in Mostar, I set out with my new travel buddy, Jack, and a French guy who I think was called Adrian.
 We lugged our rucksacks across town in the 42C heat, found our train was delayed by five hours, lugged our rucksacks back to the hostel, melted a bit more, and then in the evening boarded our train.
-The view from Mostar to Sarajevo looked to have been fantastic – big swooping mountains all the way – but the train had tinted windows for some reason, and in the twilight we couldn’t see shit.
+The view from Mostar to Sarajevo is meant be fantastic – big swooping mountains all the way – but the train had tinted windows for some reason, and in the twilight we couldn’t see shit.

 It was the first time I’d travelled inter-city with anybody else on my trip, and it was pleasant to have company.
-I always get a bit funny when arriving in a new city by myself, especially at night, which it usually is.
+I always get a bit funny when arriving in a new city by myself – especially when it’s night, which it usually is.
 Wandering around foreign alleyways in the dark with a phone that doesn’t work and all your valuables on your back can feel a bit disconcerting, to say the least.
-In our trio, though, I felt confident getting off the train in Sarajevo and stepping out of the station into the humid amber dark of a new city.
+In our trio, however, I felt confident getting off the train in Sarajevo and stepping out of the station into the humid amber dark of a new city.

-That said, I’d forgotten one key thing about travelling with other people: they’re idiots.
+I’d forgotten, however, one key thing about travelling with other people: they’re idiots.
 While I smoked a cig and Jack tried and failed to hail a taxi, in the background, Adrian was chatting to a man in a black car who’d pulled up.

 “Hey guys,” he shouted to us after a minute, “wanna hitchhike?”